 The difference from Epic to Legendary equals 200+ Spell or Weapon Damage.

-This is were you wish you spend some time crafting, since upgrading gear becomes significantly cheaper if have leveled your crafting skills.
+This is where you wish you spend some time crafting since upgrading gear becomes significantly cheaper if have leveled your crafting skills.

 The difference is 20 upgrade materials down to 8.